zgarada/PiratenKapern/logbook.md

   - Started on step 2

 Jan 20:
-  - Finished functions 1 throguh 5 in step 2
+  - Finished functions 1 through 5 in step 2
   - Fixed misunderstanding in Backlog

 Jan 22: